ecbc0/note-math/item.en/Euclidean-space.en.typ

 ]
 let $#B$ be net of $ℝ^n$

-#tag("nested-closed-set-theorem") The intersection of nested bounded closed sets of $ℝ^n$ is non-empty
+#tag("nested-closed-set-theorem") The intersection of nested bounded closed sets of $ℝ^n$ is non-empty.
+The intersection result is also a closed set.
+It can be understood as the minimal element of $⊂$ linear order chain nested closed sets

 #tag("closed-net-theorem") The intersection of a net of bounded closed sets of $ℝ^n$ is non-empty
 *Proof*